stechz/redoak/README.md

     node lib/dependencies.js

+Finally, there's now some basic sanity tests for the automatically generated Javascript.
+To run:

+    node lib/test-generated-js.js

 # Using it in your web app

 Unless you want to contribute, I wouldn't recommend using it in anything